End-to-end Neural Network Based Quadcopter control: Results Discussion

 \subsubsection{Energy/Time comparison}

-We now compare the lap times and the energy integral obtained from all the flight tests.
-In figure \ref{fig:BenchmarkPT} the energy integral $E(t) = \int_0^t ||\mb{u}(\tau)||^2 d\tau$ is plotted over time for the adaptive G\&CNet flight and all DFBC flights.
+We now compare the lap times and the energy integral obtained from the flight tests.
+In Figure\ref{fig:BenchmarkPT} the energy integral $E(t) = \int_0^t ||\mb{u}(\tau)||^2 d\tau$ is plotted over time for the adaptive G\&CNet flight and all DFBC flights.
 It can be noted that the fastest DFBC method finishes the 4 laps significantly faster than the G\&CNet.
-In terms of energy however, the adaptive G\&CNet outperforms all of the DFBC methods.
+In terms of energy, however, the adaptive G\&CNet outperforms all of the DFBC methods.
 The DFBC method that uses the least energy ($\alpha = 1.0$) still uses more energy and time to finish the track.
-In figure \ref{fig:PO_benchmark}, a top-down view of the trajectory of the 'energy optimal' DFBC method is plotted next to the adaptive G\&CNets flight.
+In Figure\ref{fig:PO_benchmark}, a top-down view of the trajectory of the 'energy optimal' DFBC method is plotted next to the adaptive G\&CNets flight.
 It can be seen that the DFBC method travels in a smooth circular trajectory at a relatively high velocity, while the G\&CNet takes tighter corners and flies at a lower velocity while still finishing the 4 laps quicker.